Perfect Holiday Party Planning Tips

 From Patric Trusty, Catering Manager, Bartolotta Catering & Events at The Italian Community Center

 Where is the best place to host a corporate holiday party?

 The most important thing is to pick a location that is convenient for your guests.
 Also, consider complimentary parking with easy access, so your guests don’t have to stress during the winter months about transportation, snow, ice, etc. We also always encourage safe celebrating, so having a dedicated Uber/Lyft pick up spot encourages no drinking and driving.
 Explore a new location each year to keep the holiday celebration intriguing, and look for a location with a simple design so you can create a custom theme look that fits your vision and budget.

 What kind of food should people offer?

 I love tapas-style receptions so that guests can sample different cuisines, and you can easily include a variety of flavors that will appeal to everyone.
 Choose "wintry" comfort food like marinated short ribs, a hearty pasta of pastry dumplings with brown butter and roasted winter root vegetables.
 Shine bright with your cocktails, like espresso martinis or salted whiskey hot chocolate!

 What kind of décor do you recommend?

-Décor can be made easy with a coordinated holiday theme and linens from our favorite vendors such as BBJ Linen and Windy City Linens.
+Décor can be made easy with a coordinated holiday theme and linens from our favorite vendors.
 Guests can choose from sparkly silver sequins or a festive birch wood design that feels like the Wisconsin deep woods when paired with fresh evergreens and glowing candles.

 From Cristin Hildenbrand, Catering Manager at Mr. B's - A Bartolotta Steakhouse - Mequon